2006 United States Senate election in Tennessee

 The 2006 United States Senate election in Tennessee was held on November 7, 2006.
 Incumbent Republican Senator Bill Frist, the Majority Leader, retired after two terms in office.
 The open seat was won by Republican nominee Bob Corker, who defeated Democratic nominee Harold Ford Jr.

 The race between Ford and Corker was one of the most competitive Senate races of 2006, with Corker winning the race by less than three percent of the vote.
 Corker was the only non-incumbent Republican to win a U.S. Senate seat in 2006.
-Since 1994, the Republican Party has held both of Tennessee's U.S. Senate seats.
+Since 1995, the Republican Party has held both of Tennessee's U.S. Senate seats.

-Since this election (along with the gubernatorial election held the same day), only seven of the state's 95 counties–Davidson, Shelby, Haywood, Hardeman, Houston, Jackson, and Lake–have gone to the Democratic candidate in a statewide election, with Jackson and Lake only going Democratic once.
-Only five counties have voted for a Democratic candidate in a Presidential, Senate, or gubernatorial race multiple times since 2006.
-Only three–Davidson, Shelby, and Haywood–have voted Democratic in a Senate race since 2006.
+This was the most recent Tennessee statewide election decided a single-digit margin, as the Republican Party has gained intense strength since 2006, as in other predominantly white, rural Southeast regions.
+Since 2006, only seven of Tennessee's 95 counties (Davidson, Shelby, Haywood, Hardeman, Houston, Jackson, and Lake) have voted for the Democratic candidate in any statewide election, with Jackson and Lake only voting Democratic once.
+Only three of these (Davidson, Shelby, and Haywood) have voted Democratic in a Senate race since 2006.

-The election marks the last very competitive statewide election in Tennessee history, as the Republican Party has gained intense strength in both Tennessee and predominantly white, rural Southeast regions that were usually Democratic-leaning outside of presidential elections.